john30/ebusd/docs/enhanced_proto.md

     The data byte in `d` contains the error message.
   * host communication error
     `<ERROR_HOST> <error>`
-    Indicates an error in the host UART.
+    Indicates an error in the host receiver/transmitter.
     The data byte in `d` contains the error message.